Al Franken: Kathy Griffin can recover from 'horrible mistake'

 "Kathy's a friend and she's a terrific comedian, but this had no business being in our public discourse," Franken said.
 "And I talked to her.
 She has apologized -- a real, fulsome apology.
 She's actually begged for forgiveness, and I believe in forgiveness."

-Griffin, who has regularly participated in CNN's annual New Year's Eve coverage, was universally criticized for the grotesque image.
+Griffin, who had regularly participated in CNN's annual New Year's Eve coverage, was universally criticized for the grotesque image.

-"We found what she did disgusting and offensive," a CNN spokesperson said.
-"We are pleased to see she has apologized and asked that the photos be taken down.
-We are evaluating our New Year's Eve coverage and have made no decisions at this point."
+A network spokesperson called the image "disgusting and offensive" soon after it became public, and the network announced Wednesday it had terminated its agreement with Griffin to appear on CNN's New Year's Eve program.

-CNN's Anderson Cooper, who has co-hosted the network's New Year's Eve coverage with Griffin, also condemned the photo.
+CNN's Anderson Cooper, who had co-hosted the network's New Year's Eve coverage with Griffin, also condemned the photo.

 "For the record, I am appalled by the photo shoot Kathy Griffin took part in.
 It is clearly disgusting and completely inappropriate," he tweeted.